Guidance on COVID-19 Patient Visitation Policies

 - "Accommodations in the policies are needed to ensure that a caregiver is permitted to be with the patient starting with admission and through to the care/treatment process.
 Such policies should permit a caregiver to be present to the greatest extent possible.
 It is further recommended that hospitals have a protocol in place for providing infection control briefings and providing appropriate PPEs to support persons."

 This section lists state policies and guidance that include exceptions for no-visitor policies for disability support persons.
-Policies issued by California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, and Rhode Island are listed in chronological order by date of issuance (most recent first).
+Policies issued by Alabama, California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Pennsylvania, and Rhode Island are listed in chronological order by date of issuance (most recent first).